 How Long Can Alcohol Stay in My System?

 This could be best answered by a physician who understands your body and genetic history.
-Alcohol metabolizes differently in each individual body.
-Metabolism is the process by which the body breaks down and eliminates alcohol.
+The body metabolizes alcohol through a complex process that varies among individuals.
+Factors such as age, sex, and body composition influence the rate at which alcohol is metabolized and its duration in the system.
 Genetic and environmental factors play a role in how quickly your body dispels alcohol.

 Metabolizing Alcohol

 Metabolism of alcohol involves two key liver enzymes: alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
-Through a series of processes, these enzymes convert ethanol into water and carbon dioxide.
+When a person has consumed alcohol, it is processed in the body primarily by these enzymes.
+Through a series of processes, they convert ethanol into water and carbon dioxide.
 The body can only metabolize a certain volume of alcohol each hour.
 That volume is determined by your body mass and liver size, along with the efficacy of your ADH and ALDH enzymes.

 Once alcohol enters your body, it’s absorbed into your blood from your stomach and intestines.
 ADH and ALDH break down the alcohol particles so they can be eliminated.
 ADH converts alcohol to acetaldehyde, a known carcinogen.
 Other enzymes pitch in and convert acetaldehyde to acetate rapidly.